uiucseclab/RemoteKit/README.md

 If you want to install the rootkit locally (without root), run `make install`.

 If you are already root, you can simply run `make && sudo insmod rootkit.ko`.

+## Rootkit details

+To give any process root permissions, we use `commit_creds(prepare_kernel_cred(NULL))`, which is intended to be used for kernel userspace daemons.
+It's a pretty well-known backdoor method which sets the calling process's UID to 0.

+To hide the module from the kernel module list, we simply remove it from the linked list of all kernel modules.
+Luckily, the list is a doubly linked list, so we don't need the head node's address.

+To hide files on the filesystem, we replaced the callback that the kernel uses to read files in the `getdents` syscall, which is what `ls` uses to read the files within a directory.
+To inject our hook into the kernel, we modify the file ops table for any files opened, then create a trampoline to wrap the original callback, and skipping any files with a name matching the list of hidden files.